KerbiYennie1123/OOP-Finals/README.md

 ====================================================================================================================================================================

-About This Project
+About This Project: <br>
-Willmelia is a simple online shopping website.
+WILMELIA is a simple online shopping website.
 Users can log in, browse products, add items to a cart, and buy them.
 After buying, they get a receipt popup that they can print.

 Features
 • User login and logout with confirmation.